-Womens Own Ob/Gyn in Englewood, New Jersey, and the and in Upper Westside, New York, New York, can help you navigate one of your biggest health transitions: menopause.
+Womens Own Ob/Gyn in Englewood, New Jersey can help you navigate one of the biggest health transitions in your life.
 Dr. Hetal Gor helps women understand and manage the symptoms of perimenopause and menopause, including irregular bleeding, hot flashes, and decreased sex drive.
 She’ll help you monitor your health so you stay strong and active through the hormonal shift.

 Several years before menopause, the time when your monthly cycle ceases for good, you may experience symptoms including hot flashes, breast tenderness, decreased libido, fatigue, mood swings, vaginal dryness, and other seemingly unexplainable changes.
 This is called perimenopause and usually begins in your 40s but can start earlier, too.

 Perimenopause typically lasts about 4 years, but can span only a few months and up to 10 years in some women.
 The stage ends when a woman has gone 12 months without a menstrual period, and is then considered to be in menopause.
 Dr. Gor can counsel you on birth control methods and changes in your lifestyle to manage the symptoms of perimenopause.

 Irregular bleeding, skipped periods, hot flashes, insomnia, night sweats, fatigue, depression, and other symptoms characterize menopause.
 Womens Own Ob/Gyn can help you treat and manage these symptoms to make the transition as smooth and comfortable as possible.